-You might be wondering why self awareness meaning is so important for meditators.
-Well, it forms the very core of this practice.
-Individuals who start meditating develop self-awareness over time.
-They begin to notice their feelings, thoughts and physical sensations more clearly and vividly.
-They also start noticing some subtle issues within their character such as how they react to different things, their behaviors and habits.
-Self-awareness allows you to look at yourself in a different, more honest light.
-You also unearth deep-seated emotions that you didn’t think existed.
+Awareness is the antidote that has a lasting impact.
+Awareness in all its forms is the very core of meditation.
+Individuals who meditate naturally develop self-awareness over time.
+They’re able to take stock of their feelings, thoughts and physical sensations more clearly and vividly.
+They may also be able to identify some subtle angles of their character, such as how they react in different situations, their behaviors and habits.
+Self-awareness allows people to see themselves in a different, more honest light.
+It may also unearth deep-seated emotions that they hadn’t perceived before.

 - Mindfully acknowledge your emotions

-Our society teaches us to rely on our rational thoughts when making decisions, keeping our feelings away from the entire decision-making process.
-However, our feelings naturally advocate for our ideals.
-Shutting them out throws us off balance when making decisions.
-It’s wise to integrate your feelings with your rational thought when making any decision.
+Society teaches us to rely on rational thoughts when making decisions, and to keep our emotions from interfering with the process.
+In truth, our feelings often advocate for our ideals.
+Shutting them out can throw us off balance.
+It’s wise to integrate feelings with rational thoughts when making important decisions.
 Explore what you feel and listen to your gut.
-If your rational thought is not in sync with your gut, don’t give the green light just yet.
+If your rational thought is not in sync with your feelings, don’t give it the green light just yet.

-It might seem trite, but recording your feelings in a journal or on your phone can help you develop self-awareness.
-After all, what does awareness mean if there is no progress?
-Start noticing the trends and patterns.
-This simple exercise will allow you to fully define your values, your motivations, your ideals and your purpose.
-You will also find out what’s really holding you back from doing the work you are extremely passionate about.
-Your subconscious mind knows what you desire even before you write it down.
-Monitoring your emotions is an effective way of communicating with your subconscious and describing what you really want.
+Not surprisingly, recording feelings in a journal or on a device can help you develop self-awareness.
+This simple exercise will allow you to better define your values, motivations, ideals and purpose.
+If done regularly, you’ll probably start noticing trends and patterns.
+You may also get a better sense of what’s holding you back from doing things you’re passionate about.
+Your subconscious mind knows your hopes and fears even before you write them down.
+Recording and monitoring your emotions is an effective way to communicate with your subconscious and find the means to define what you really want.